 - What spa treatments can I have?

-Spas in England are now able to offer all spa treatments, however it is at the discretion of individual spas and what they are able to safely manage within the Covid-safe guidelines as to what they offer.
+From 12th of April, spas in England will be permitted to offer all spa treatments, however it is at the discretion of individual spas and what they are able to safely manage within the Covid-safe guidelines as to what they offer.
 If you are looking to enjoy a specific treatment you should speak to a member of the Spabreaks.com team who will be able to advise you on where to go and what’s available.
 Please be mindful that circumstances regarding what is available may be impacted by events beyond our control - if the government changes the guidelines between the point of booking and the point of travelling, please contact us to amend your booking.

 - What do I need to bring with me?